 4. Competitive Analysis

-5. Real-time Alerts and Notifications
+5. Real-Time Alerts

 6. Analytics and Reporting

-8. Real-Time Monitoring and Instant Alerts
+8. Real-Time Monitoring at Scale

-How to Choose the Right Tool for Your Needs?
+How to Choose the Right Tool for Your Needs

 Why Every Brand Needs a Social Listening Tool: Key Benefits for Business Growth